-For details about gay rights in Portugal, please see our Gay Lisbon City Guide page.
+For information about Gay Rights in Portugal, please see our Gay Lisbon City Guide page.

 Compared to Lisbon, Porto is a conservative city.
 This doesn’t neccessarily mean that you should expect any bother as Portugal is, on the whole, a very liberal and welcoming place and Porto is not an exception.